AVM SURGERY

 Depending on the size and location of the AVM in your brain, as well as your overall health, treatment options may vary.
 Often the decision may be to wait and hold off any treatment.
 However, where treatment is recommended, there are several treatment options, which might be used alone or as a combination.

-AVM Surgery – Dr Profyris and his team, in Johannesburg, South Africa may choose surgery for AVM’s that have already bled, or for AVMs that are accessible and operable.
+AVM Surgery – Professor Profyris and his team, in Johannesburg, South Africa may choose surgery for AVM’s that have already bled, or for AVMs that are accessible and operable.
 AVM surgery would be done through a craniotomy with an incision made on the scalp and an opening made in the bone.
 Brain mapping and other visualisation techniques will be used to guide the operation.
 Once the tangled blood vessels or AVM is located, the abnormal blood vessels are sealed off with clips and then carefully removed in order to prevent future bleeding.
 The skull bone is replaced, and the incision in the scalp is closed with stitches.

 Endovascular Treatment - This procedure may be used as an alternative to surgery to reduce the risk of bleeding in the AVM or as a complementary procedure.
 During endovascular treatment, a long, thin tube known as a catheter is inserted into a main artery, usually in the groin.
 Using X-ray imaging the catheter is directed to the brain and the AVM.
 A special type of embolizing agent, like a glue, is injected into the catheter all the way to the tangled blood vessels in the brain to treat the AVM and its risk of bleeding.